-- 1. Become 'Guardians of the Garden'.
-Depending on interest and studies, your Forest Eco-Committee could become Super Heroes who protect and promote different parts of your garden ecosystem such as the flowers, the pollinators, the soil or birds.
-Ecology - 2.
-Carry out a project to investigate what things in your home are made from 'trees'.
-Have these items been sustainable sourced?
-Economy - 3.
-Get planting this could be anything from a small herb garden to tree saplings in your garden or even local green space.
-Ecology & Society - 4.
-Join our global LEAF family and take part in our international Gaia 20:30 campaign, working through LEAF actions with Forest Eco-Committees from around the world!
-Ecology, Society and Culture - 5.
-This spring carry out a Family Forest Fashion week or dressing up day.
+1. Become 'Guardians of the Garden'.
+Depending on their interest and studies, your Forest Eco-Committee could become Super Heroes who protect and promote different parts of your garden ecosystem such as the flowers, the pollinators, the soil or birds.
+Ecology

+2. Join our global LEAF family and take part in our international Gaia 20:30 campaign, working through LEAF actions with Forest Eco-Committees from around the world!
+Ecology, Society and Culture

+3. Find out why other children and pupils don't want to go outside to learn, this can involve asking their parents/ guardians too.
+Once you have this information, what can your Forest Eco-Committee do to help over come these reasons and make outside learning fun!
+Society & Culture

+4. Get planting - this could be anything from a small herb garden to tree saplings in your nursery or schools grounds or even local green space.
+Ecology & Society

+5. This spring carry out a Forest Fashion week or dressing up day.
 Use nature to inspire your clothing patterns and designs (remember not to buy new clothes for this, use what you have already have).
-Ecology & Culture - 6.
-Weather and lack of suitable clothing are a big reason why many families in the UK are reluctant to go outdoors more often.
-Why not create a set of family outdoor kits that are ready for when you all want to go outside and explore, regardless of the weather!
+Ecology & Culture

+6. Weather and lack of suitable clothing are a big reason why people in the UK are reluctant to go outdoors more often.
+Why not create a set of outdoor kits that others in your community could use and borrow when they would like to work or relax outside.
 Think about the items you will need to include in these kits, maybe a summer kit with hats and sun cream and a winter kit with gloves and waterproof jackets.
 Economy & Society

-- 7. Research which trees are native to the UK and then see if you can find them in your local community.
-When you find them, plot them on a local map with your home in the centre to make a tree trail with interesting facts and information about the plants, animals and insects that live in or around these trees that you could share with family and friends when they come to visit.
-Ecology & Society - 8.
-The national tree of England is the Oak- investigate why this is and hold a day or week-long celebration in honour of the Oak tree.
-If there are any Oak trees in your local community how can your Forest Eco-Committee show how important these particular trees are during this celebration?
-Ecology, Economy, Society & Culture - 9.
-Carry out a bird count to see which species of birds are living in and around trees in your garden.
+7. Research which trees are native to the UK and then see if you can find them in your local community.
+When you find them, plot them on a local map to make a tree trail with interesting facts and information about the plants, animals and insects that live in or around these trees.
+Ecology & Society

+8. The national tree of England is the Oak- investigate why this is and hold a day or week-long celebration in honour of the Oak tree.
+If there are any Oak trees in your nursery or school grounds how can your Forest Eco-Committee show how important these particular trees are during this celebration?
+Ecology, Economy, Society & Culture

+9. Carry out a bird count to see which species of birds are living in and around trees in your nursery or school grounds.
 Have these birds migrated back to the UK for spring and summer?
-Ecology & Society - 10.
-Find out if there is a 'Friends of' group that cares for a local park or green space and see if your Forest Eco-Committee can join.
+Ecology & Society

+10. Find out if there is a 'Friends of' group that cares for a local park or green space and see if your Forest Eco-Committee can join.
 If not, then why not set up your own and invite others to join?
 A perfect way to increase the size of your Forest Eco-Committee!
+Society

-Society - 11.
-Hold a family forest food festival to think about all the different foods we eat that grow in forests.
+11. Hold a forest food festival to think about all the different foods we eat that grow in forests.
 The food festival could focus on fruits that grow on trees and exploring their different tastes.
-Ecology, Economy, Society & Culture - 12.
-Take leaf prints and bark rubbings to create your own local tree identification guide that others can use.
-Ecology - 13.
-Don't forget the insects!
+Ecology, Economy, Society & Culture

+12. Take leaf prints and bark rubbings to create your own tree identification guide that others can use.
+Ecology

+13. Don't forget the insects!
 Choose an area that you will develop to become a haven for all creatures.
 Did you know that one of our Eco-Schools currently holds the world record for the largest bug hotel in the world!
 Can you beat their record?
 Ecology